Teacher Tools

 What is CATCH?

 CATCH (Coordinated Approach to Child Health) is an evidence-based coordinated health program that has been shown to prevent childhood obesity and launch kids and communities toward healthier lifestyles.
 CATCH impacts a child’s nutrition knowledge, level of physical activity, classroom environment, and community, by making healthy decisions easy and fun.
 This coordinated curriculum engages all stakeholders of a child’s life including: parents, teachers, administrative staff, PE coaches, cafeteria staff, and the larger school community.
-CATCH “Coordination Kits” provide easy access for schools and childcare programs to use the program effectively across all disciplines.

 If you’d like more information about CATCH, visit their website or YouTube channel.